Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Abstract

 \section{Abstract}

-We give a classification of irreducible four-dimensional symmetric spaces $G/H$ which admit compact Clifford--Klein forms, where $G$ is the transvection group of $G/H$.
+We give a classification of irreducible four-dimensional symmetric spaces which admit compact Clifford--Klein forms.
 For this, we develop a method that applies to particular 1-connected solvable symmetric spaces.
 We also examine a `solvable analogue' of Kobayashi's conjecture for reductive groups and find an evidence that the reductive assumption in Kobayashi's conjecture is crucial.